-Table 3.
-At the following locations a Teledyne T640 may replace filter-based FRMs: Alsip, Alton, Aurora, Champaign, Chicago - Springfield Pumping Station, Cicero, Elgin, Granite City - Gateway Medical, Lawndale (ComEd), Mayfair, Summit, and Wood River.
-At the following locations a Teledyne T640x may replace filter-based FRMs: Chicago - George Washington High School, Lyons Township, and Granite City - 23rd & Madison.
+USEPA will be providing funding to convert the remaining FRM PM{2.5} monitors in the network to continuous FEM monitors.
+This funding will also help convert FRM PM{2.5} monitors operated by Cook County Department of Environment and Sustainability to continuous FEM monitors.
+The sites that currently are planned to have FEM monitors between 2024 and 2025 are listed in Table 3.
+At the following locations a Teledyne T640 may replace filter-based FRMs: Alsip, Alton, Aurora, Chicago - Springfield Pumping Station, Cicero, Elgin, Granite City - Gateway Medical, Lawndale (ComEd), Mayfair, and Summit.
+A Teledyne T640x may replace filter-based FRM at Chicago - George Washington High School.